daltonmaag/scope-one/README.md

 Scope One is a Dalton Maag original design, commissioned by Google.

+For a live font specimen you can go to [http://daltonmaag.github.io/scope-one/](http://daltonmaag.github.io/scope-one/)

 ## License

 Scope One is licensed under the [SIL Open Font License v1.1](http://scripts.sil.org/OFL).